techgnosis/grafana-stack/README.md

+## Image Rendering
+Image Rendering is actually a Grafana OSS feature.
+You can capture images of panels when panel alerts go off, and send that image with the alert.

+PDF Exporting and Reporting are the Grafana Enterprise features.

+If you install the plugin, you don't need to set `rendering.server_url` or `rendering.callback_url`.
+The plugin is part of the Grafana process and is reached on the same port as Grafana.

+If you are using the container, which you should definitley do, then be aware that `grafana/grafana-image-renderer` listens on 8081 and `bitnami/grana-image-renderer` listens on 8080.

+If you use the plugin, you do need to set `rendering.server_url` and `rendering.callback_url` as per the docs.

 ## Example app
 Grafana itself is instrumented with Prometheus metrics and Jeager traces, and it logs trace IDs in its logs.
 It's the perfect example app.